The Intake

 Patient Perspectives Report

-Just 18% of our survey respondents consider marketing “essential” for their practice.
+When we asked our survey respondents about marketing, just 18% said they consider it “essential” for their practice.

 Unsurprisingly, the practices who voted marketing as “essential” experienced year-over-year revenue growth and were, therefore, twice as likely to have this opinion than the businesses with declining revenue.